Psycho III: Plot

 Patsy Boyle, the motel's only sober guest, is murdered by "Mother" on the toilet.
 Norman finds her body and buries her in the motel's ice chest.
 The next morning, Sheriff John Hunt and Deputy Leo appear to investigate Patsy's disappearance.
 Tracy tells Maureen about Norman's past, causing Maureen to stay with Father Brian, who took care of her at the hospital.
 Norman discovers that Spool's corpse is gone, with a note in its place.
-Walking into Duke's cabin, Duke attempts to blackmail Norman by threatening to turn him in to the police.
+At Duke's cabin, Duke attempts to blackmail Norman by threatening to turn him in to the police.
 Norman attacks Duke with an ashtray, finally subduing him with Duke's guitar.
-Norman drags Duke and Patsy's corpses to his car to dump them into the swamp behind the motel.
+Norman drags Duke and Patsy's bodies to his car to dump them into the swamp behind the motel.
 Duke, still alive, attacks Norman, causing him to lose control of the car and sending them into the swamp.
 Norman narrowly avoids drowning and swims ashore while Duke drowns.

 Tracy talks to Statler about Spool and discovers she was working at the diner before Statler purchased it from Harvey Leach.
 Tracy meets with Leach, a resident at an assisted living facility, and is informed that Spool was also institutionalized for murder.
 Maureen convinces herself that Norman is her true love and returns to the motel.
 They share a tender moment at the top of the staircase when "Mother" shouts furiously at Norman, startling him.
-He loses his grip on Maureen's hands, causing her to fall down the stairs, pierced and killed by the arrow on a statue.
+He loses his grip on Maureen's hands, causing her to fall down the stairs and be pierced and killed by the arrow on a statue.
 Tracy enters the house and finds Maureen dead, then sees Norman dressed as "Mother" bearing a knife, but is unable to flee.

 Tracy tries reasoning with Norman by explaining his family history.
 Spool was not Norman's mother; she was actually his mother's sister who was in love with Norman's father John.
 When he chose her sister over her, Spool snapped and killed him.
 She then kidnapped the child Norman, but was later institutionalized.
 Norman, in a rage, destroys Spool's corpse, severing Mother's control over him.